Tax Loss Harvesting Calculator – Offset Capital Losses & Save Tax

 What is Tax Loss Harvesting?

-In India, this is a popular strategy to optimize the portfolio before the end of the financial year (March 31st).
-Since the introduction of 12.5% LTCG on equity in Budget 2024, harvesting has become even more critical for long-term Retirement Planning.
+In India, this is a popular strategy to optimize the portfolio before the end of the financial year.
+Since the introduction of 12.5% LTCG on equity in Budget 2024, harvesting has become even more critical for long-term investors using lumpsum mutual funds.

 Frequently Asked Questions